-Highway 215 is a GIFT to us all in the wintery months as there are many trails and waterfalls hidden along it’s winding path such as Sunburst Falls and Flat Laurel Creek Trail.
-The Canton entrance to the Parkway, Beech Gap, can be icy, especially after a fresh snow, so be careful parking in snow if your car does not have four wheel drive – you likely will get stuck.
+Highway 215 is a GIFT to us all in the wintery months as there are many trails and waterfalls hidden along its winding path such as Sunburst Falls and Flat Laurel Creek Trail.
+The Canton entrance to the Parkway, Beech Gap, can be icy, especially after fresh snow, so be careful parking in the snow if your car does not have four-wheel drive – you likely will get stuck.
 As always, do not block the road or entrance gates to the Parkway.

 Wagon Rd Gap is another great place to start your Parkway winter adventures, just don’t miss the turn off US-276 as it can sneak up on you around the corner.

 Head RIGHT towards Asheville .75 miles to reach The Cradle of Forestry Overlook.
 Pink Beds Overlook is at 1.45 miles (2.9 mi round trip) and you reach a tunnel at 1.65 miles.
-Continue up to Funnel Top Overlook at 2.2 mi to find the Fryingpan Mountain Lookout Tower trail – top of the tower is closed but views from the stairs are still incredible.
+Continue up to Funnel Top Overlook at 2.2 mi to find the Fryingpan Mountain Lookout Tower trail – the top of the tower is closed but views from the stairs are still incredible.
 The Fryingpan Tower trail is about .75 mi to the top.
-To the Fryingpan Tower and back is an almost 6 mile out and back adventure.
+To the Fryingpan Tower and back is an almost 6-mile out-and-back adventure.